brycematsuda/bild3/README.md

-malid3
+bild3
 ======

-malid3 is a web app designed in Python using the Flask framework for manually tracking changes made to music files.
+bild3 (formerly malid3) is a web app designed in Python using the Flask framework for manually tracking changes made to music files and easy access to the Billboard Hot 100 through an [unofficial API designed by guoguo12](https://github.com/guoguo12/billboard-charts) without the unnecessary pictures/articles.
 The general layout and functions were based off of the [Flaskr tutorial](http://flask.pocoo.org/docs/tutorial/introduction/), with extra columns added to the database and JQuery implementation to allow for easy navigation among options.

 ![malid3_add_overhaul](https://cloud.githubusercontent.com/assets/6787907/3452244/130645e8-01ae-11e4-823f-2621c7742754.png)
 ![malid3_add_overhaul2](https://cloud.githubusercontent.com/assets/6787907/3452243/1305fd22-01ae-11e4-9284-ed279f040bae.png)